Acute Confusion | CAM Assessment | HELP Protocol | Multimodal Intervention

 - Use for symptom control only, not to "treat" delirium

-- eTG recommends haloperidol 0.5-1mg as first-line for severe agitation
+- Haloperidol 0.5-1mg is the standard first-line agent for severe agitation

 - Document indication and review daily